Resources for Community Partners

-There are a wide range of programs that SXU offers.
-Examples include student teaching, clinical experiences, internships and service-learning programs.
-Students' involvement with the community organization varies greatly, depending on the needs of the organization and the students.
-Examples include: 10 hour/week internships for the course of a semester, 2-3 hour weekly commitments over the course of a semester or "consultant-based" projects where students work off-site to develop a project for the community organization through their course, such as a website or a marketing plan.
+There are a wide range of programs that SXU offers through many schools and departments.
+Examples include tutoring, clinical experiences, internships, and service-learning programs.
+Students' involvement with community organizations varies greatly depending on the needs of the organization and the students.
+Examples include ten hour per week internships for the course of a semester, two- to three-hour weekly commitments over the course of a semester, or consultant-based projects where students work off-site to develop a project for the community organization through their course, such as a website or a marketing plan.

 Why Partner with SXU?

 There are many benefits that community organizations can attain through partnership with SXU: